K3S/rpg-tutorial/part-3/02-chain-io.md

 `CHAIN` does one thing: "find the record whose key matches this value, and give it to me."
 If found, the target DS is populated and `%found(SUPPLIER)` returns `*on`.
 If not found, the target DS is cleared and `%found(SUPPLIER)` returns `*off`.

-Note that there's no loop, no cursor, no open/close. `CHAIN` is the native random-access primitive.
-It's the direct equivalent of `SELECT ...
-INTO ...
-WHERE key = ...` in SQL, but without the SQL preprocessing step.
+Note that there's no loop, no cursor, no open/close. `CHAIN` is the native random-access primitive — it's a single operation that says "go get the record at this key."
+That's the access pattern RLA was designed for, and it's why the operation is so direct.

 ### The found check